openai/openai-cookbook/text_comparison_examples.md

 The [OpenAI API embeddings endpoint](https://beta.openai.com/docs/guides/embeddings) can be used to measure relatedness or similarity between pieces of text.

-By leveraging GPT-3's understanding of a text, these embeddings [achieved state-of-the-art results](https://arxiv.org/abs/2201.10005) on benchmarks in unsupervised learning and transfer learning settings.
+By leveraging GPT-3's understanding of text, these embeddings [achieved state-of-the-art results](https://arxiv.org/abs/2201.10005) on benchmarks in unsupervised learning and transfer learning settings.

 Embeddings can be used for semantic search, recommendations, cluster analysis, near-duplicate detection, and more.